LippoKo/Knowledge-base/fonts-vite.md

 Open the fonts.scss file that was generate with the command gulp inside the folder src/scss/partials and copy the styles inside of your project in the style.css file

+# Step 6: Change the path

+In styles.css change the path, replace the '..' to 'assets' for all the fonts.

+Go to my.scss file in your project and comment that line
+@import "partials/fonts";

 # Done